Study overseas in an approved international or similar exchange program. CR/NC only. Pre: consent of academic advisor.

 (2 Lec, 1 3-hr Lab) Physio-chemical processes in soils and soil solutions, with emphasis on ionic equilibria, mineral stability, organic complexation, and surface sorption of major plant nutrients and heavy metals.
 A-F only.
 Pre: 435 and CHEM 351, or consent.

 (2 Lec, 2 3-hr Lab) Soil-plant interactions, emphasis on characteristics of tropical soils and plants influencing nutrient uptake by plants.
 Diagnostic methods to identify nutrient deficiencies and element toxicity.
-Pre: 450 or consent.
+Pre: 450 (with a minimum grade of C-) or consent.

 Examines the use of libraries and information technology for scholarly investigation in support of scientific research; provides experience utilizing and critically evaluating a variety of print and electronic sources in basic and applied sciences.
 Pre: consent.
 (Cross-listed as ANSC 652, FSHN 652, and NREM 652)